Make adorable love bugs for a healthier Valentine's Day snack

 If you don't want to overindulge this Valentine's Day, there are two adorable treats you can add to your plate.
 Edible chocolate and strawberry ladybugs are a healthy (and easy) Valentine's Day dessert, and edible tomato and olive ladybugs make a great low-sugar Valentine's Day appetizer or snack for the kids.

-I love cute holiday food, but a lot of the adorable Valentine's Day recipes seem to be on sugar overload.
-These two versions of edible ladybugs provide both sweet and savory treats that are so delightful, you won't even notice that they're actually healthy.
+So many Valentine's Day recipes seem to be on sugar overload.
+These two versions of adorable (and edible) ladybugs provide both sweet and savory treats that are so delightful you won't even notice that they're actually healthy.

 Yields 10 of each

 - 5 cherry tomatoes (slightly oblong)

 1. Gather the ingredients

 Assemble your ingredients.
 If you are making both sets of bugs, I suggest making the strawberries first so the chocolate can harden while you make the tomato bugs.

 Heat the chocolate chips in a microwave-safe bowl for 1 minute.
 Stir.
 Heat an additional 30 – 45 seconds, and stir until smooth.
 Spoon 1/3 of the chocolate into a frosting bag fitted with a #3 piping tip (you can also use a sandwich bag with a corner snipped off).
 Pipe 10 pairs of antennae onto a plate lined with waxed paper.
 Place the plate in the freezer for at least 5 minutes.